marcovirgolin/gpg/README.md

 ## Branches
 - `swig` and `pybind` are the same, with the exception that the first uses SWIG and the second uses pybind to realize the python interface.
 - `vector_repr` represents an expression as a vector of strings instead of a tree of nodes.
 This version may be slightly faster (matters only when the number of observations in the data set is relatively small).
-However it performs less well on SRBench (unclear why, must be investigated).
+However it needs to be [fixed](https://github.com/marcovirgolin/gpg/issues/10).